MuhammadAsimKundi/MovieApp-Flutter/README.md

    ```

 ## Screenshots
-(Include screenshots of the main page, movie details page, and favorites page here.)
+(Screenshots of the main page, movie details page, and favorites page will be added here later.)

 ## Future Enhancements
 - Implement user authentication.